Ethane (LNG)

 Petrochemical Industry

-Fuel gas for refineries and petrochemical complexes; supplementary fuel in gas-fired systems.
+* Fuel gas for refineries and petrochemical plants

 LNG & Natural Gas Processing